defold/doc/docs/en/manuals/app-manifest.md

 ## Use full text layout system

-If enabled (`true`), it will allow to use runtime generation for SDF type fonts, when using True Type Fonts (`.ttf`) in the project.
-Read more details in the [Font Manual](https://defold.com/manuals/font/#enabling-runtime-fonts).
+If enabled (`true`), this includes the full text layout system for shaping text, including right-to-left languages.
+Enable this option together with `font.runtime_generation` in *game.project* to use runtime generation for SDF fonts from TrueType (`.ttf`) or OpenType (`.otf`) resources.
+Runtime generation from `.otf` resources is supported since Defold 1.13.2.
+Read more in the [Font Manual](/manuals/font/#enabling-runtime-fonts).

 ## Minimum browser versions